 It seems that networking groups are sprouting like weeds these days, which is a good thing.
 I personally am associated with various networking groups, as each one of them serves a different purpose in my life, such as business development, spiritual growth and personal development.
-Networking events can take the form of an informational seminar or workshop, a cocktail-hour meet and greet, an educational event or a more formal round-table discussion.
+Professional networking events can take the form of an informational seminar or workshop, a cocktail-hour meet and greet, an educational event or a more formal round-table discussion.

 1. Find a networking environment that suits your personality.